WHAT IS APD?

-The aim of the APD Support UK website is simply to provide information about Auditory Processing Disorder/APD.
+The aim of this website is simply to provide FREE information about Auditory Processing Disorder/APD.
 This website is for anyone who has Auditory Processing Disorder/APD or suspects it, and wants information on this subject - for adults, teenagers, children, families, friends, professionals, and anyone else who's interested in learning more about APD.
 Although based in the UK, this website provides information to everyone, everywhere - APD is a global condition.

 there is specific information about APD testing in the UK, coping

 strategies, research etc. all free for you to print off and share.